 Google’s decision to kill Google Reader underlines the risk you take when committing to the company’s technology stack.
-You really don’t know where you stand with Google and its products from one day to the next.
+You don’t know where you stand with Google and its products from one day to the next.

 There’s an obvious danger relying on free software and services.
 The provider has no financial or contractual obligation to carry on delivering.
 Hardheaded commercial organisations like Google care little for any moral obligations.